arvid-persson1/d0012e-lab1/report/sort.typ

 = Experimentation

 The decision was made for experiments to be run on data sets of sizes $10^k$.
-$k = 4$ turned out to be the largest value that would finish in any reasonable amount of time.
+As $k = 4$ turned out to be the largest value that would finish in any reasonable amount of time, a stack of $50000$ was also tried.
 For each size, five stacks were generated and sorted:

 - One sorted in ascending order (the worst case).